kiralong/gtseq_ref_align/README.md

 # gtseq_ref_align

 Pipeline and utility scripts for running a [Genotyping-in-Thousands](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12357) (GTseq) analysis with reference aligned data

 ## Overall Pipeline Summary

-raw GTseq reads (fastq file) -> demultiplex -> trim with fastp -> align with bwa -> genotype with Stacks
+raw GTseq reads (fastq file) -> demultiplex -> trim with `fastp` -> align with `bwa` -> genotype with *Stacks* `gstacks` -> filter with *Stacks* `populations`

 ## Pipeline Steps

 ### Step 1: Demultiplex

+The sequencing facility will usually give you a single large fastq file with all of your sequencing reads for all your plates and individuals.
+You will need your i7 and i5 barcode information for every sample to demultiplex the data.
+You can use the "grep method" which uses the unix command `grep`.
+You can also use the `GTseek` python script found here: <https://github.com/GTseq/GTseek_utils/blob/Main/GTseq_BarcodeSplit_MP.py>.
+You should end up with a separate fastq file for each of your samples.

 ### Step 2: Trim and remove adapters

+Use the script `run_fastp.sh` to trim and remove adapter sequences from your raw, demultiplexed reads.
+To run this script you will need the software `fastp` and `parallel` along with a list of your sample names.

 ### Step 3: Align to a reference genome

+Use the script `bwa_alignment.sh` to align your trimmed fastq files to a reference assembly.

 ### Step 4: Genotype

+Use the script `run_gstacks.sh` to genotype your aligned reads.

+### Step 5: Filter

+Use the script `run_populations.sh` to filter your genotyped data and export desired file formats such as vcf and plink files.

 ## Utility scripts